platformsh/platformsh-docs/docs/src/administration/users.md

 ---
-title: "Users"
+title: "User administration"
 weight: 1
-sidebarTitle: "User administration"
+sidebarTitle: "Users"
 description: |
   Learn how to add and delete users and assign user permissions per environment type.
 ---

-In the following page, you'll learn about user roles and environment types, how to add and delete users, and assign user permissions per environment type.
+In the following page, you'll learn about user roles and environment types, how to add and delete users, and assigning user permissions per environment type.

 ## User roles